Mike's X Developer API Blog

 At regular intervals (~24hrs), X will attempt to validate that your webhook is still operational.

-X does this by sending the GET
+X does this by sending the GET CRC check again.

-If for some reason this validation fails, the webhook will be marked as "valid":false
+If for some reason this validation fails, the webhook will be marked as "valid":false and will no longer receive events.

-To re-validate the webhook, you can call the PUT
+To re-validate the webhook, you can call the PUT request, which will manually trigger the re-validation process:

 xurl --auth app /2/webhooks/1146654567674912769 -X PUT